kaxaru/button-generator/README.md

-it's old project was written like homework for loftblog Visit this page http://kaxaru.github.io/button-generator/ to look it.
+it's old project was written like homework for loftblog.
+Visit this page http://kaxaru.github.io/button-generator/ to look it.
 ================